rumca-js/RSS-Link-Database-2022/2022/10/2022-10-18/https.www.youtube.comfeedsvideos.xml.channel_id.UCsmk8NDVMct75j_Bfb9Ah7w_entries.md

-# Source Virtual Reality Oasis, Source URL:https://www.youtube.com/feeds/videos.xml?channel_id=UCsmk8NDVMct75j_Bfb9Ah7w
+# Source Virtual Reality Oasis, Source URL:https://www.youtube.com/feeds/videos.xml?channel_id=UCsmk8NDVMct75j_Bfb9Ah7w, Source language: en-US

 ## Pico 4 Review - A Great Quest 2 Alternative!
  - [https://www.youtube.com/watch?v=i6uMxzBMwLY](https://www.youtube.com/watch?v=i6uMxzBMwLY)
  - RSS feed: https://www.youtube.com/feeds/videos.xml?channel_id=UCsmk8NDVMct75j_Bfb9Ah7w
  - date published: 2022-10-18 20:00:11+00:00
- - tags: None

 I check out the new Pico 4 VR headset.
 The Pico 4 releases in the UK, Europe and Asia on the 18th October.
 I've spent some time with the Pico 4 to give you this review on it's specs and features along with a comparison of how it stacks up against the Quest 2.